 Historical Fiction: Mysteries from the Past

-In the time of Napoleon, Vidia Swanson appears to live a gilded like of ease and luxury.
-Beneath this facade, however, she works for the Home Office as an 'angel', coaxing secrets from powerful men who man or may not be traitors to the Crown.
-In the course of her latest assignment, matters take an alarming turn when she realized that her spymaster suspects that she is the one who is tainted -- a double agent working for the enemy.
+Notorious and beautiful, Vidia Swanson works as an "angel," trying to coax incriminating secrets from powerful men who may or may not be traitors of the Crown.
+Her latest target is suspected of stealing gold from Wellington's troops, but matters take an alarming turn when Vidia realizes that her spymaster thinks she is the one who is tainted―a double agent working for Napoleon.